 Honors students, like all students at the University of West Florida, have access to a variety of services to support their academic, social, and professional development.
-From kayaking to Career Services, below are links to help connect you will all that's available to you at UWF.
+From kayaking to career services, below are links to help connect you will all that's available to you at UWF.

-Academic Center for Excellence (ACE)-Provides individual and group tutoring, and quiet study spaces.
+Tutoring & Learning Resources - Provides individual and group tutoring, and quiet study spaces.

-Departmental Tutoring-Information on tutoring across campus
+Departmental Tutoring - Information on tutoring across campus

-Mathematics, Statistics, & Physics Tutoring Lab-Provides individual tutorial assistance for UWF students in several mathematics and statistics courses.
+Mathematics, Statistics, & Physics Tutoring Lab - Provides individual tutorial assistance for UWF students in several mathematics and statistics courses.

-The Personal Librarian Program-Introduces all incoming freshmen to the resources and services of the UWF Libraries.
+The Personal Librarian Program - Introduces all incoming freshmen to the resources and services of the UWF Libraries.

-The Writing Lab-Provides face-to-face and virtual grammar/tutoring sessions, "Skill of the Week" Tutoring Sessions, and a Grammar Hotline.
+The Writing Lab - Provides face-to-face and virtual grammar/tutoring sessions, "Skill of the Week" Tutoring Sessions, and a Grammar Hotline.